jzfrank/jzfrank/README.md

 - ✍️  BSc in Applied Mathematics
 - 📈  MSc in Quantitative Finance
 - 🧑‍💻 Self-taught programmer
-- 🇨🇭 currently located in Zurich (Switzerland)
+- 🇨🇭 Currently work in Zurich, CH

 ```